ZiggyCreatures/FusionCache/docs/Backplane.md

 - **1️⃣ MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything, everything just works and it's hard to have inconsistencies between different nodes
 - **2️⃣ MEMORY + BACKPLANE (NO DISTRIBUTED)**: probably the less common, where we have to skip automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes.
 It's easier to have inconsistencies between different nodes

-So remember: without a distributed cache we should **⚠ SKIP** backplane notifications by default, otherwise our system may suffer.
+⚠ So remember: without a distributed cache we should **SKIP** backplane notifications by default, otherwise our system may suffer.